mweel1/usa_high_level/public-service-announcements/index.md

 The amount of impressions required per media view would be determined by the board.

 An API would be provided to log when an media business provided the announcement.

+Some public service announcements would be:

+- The importance of vaccines.